-Kia Cadenza: Charging System / Description and Operation
+Kia Cadenza YG: Charging System / Description and Operation

 The charging system included a battery, an alternator with a built-in regulator, and the charging indicator light and wire.